-James Delaney is a professor of philosophy and Rosa Bente Lee-Ostapenko Endowed Director of Professional Ethics at Niagara University.
+James Delaney is a professor of philosophy and Rose Bente Lee-Ostapenko Endowed Director of Professional Ethics at Niagara University.
 His current research examines traditional questions in philosophy and how emerging technology in science and medicine affect the issues involved in them.

 Specifically, Delaney is interested in competing understandings

 of personal identity (what, if anything, makes a person identical

 to herself over time), the best way to understand “human

 nature" and its value, puzzles of being benefited or wronged by

 has projects in several other areas of medical ethics including

 human enhancement, autonomy and informed consent, and organ